 Remember, how or what we choose to view in a given, or not given, situation is in our hands.
 Life has a number of hassles, but whether we see them as hassles, or horrors, or “this-too-shall-pass,” is in our hands.
 Think about it!

 In the words of philosopher Herodotus, “We are not disturbed by things, but by our opinion of things.”

-According to National Mental Health Programme, about 20-30 million Indians are in need of some form of mental health care.
+According to National Mental Health Program, about 20-30 million Indians are in need of some form of mental health care.
 Every year, 2,50,000 new cases are reported.

-Personal counselling has never been more needed than it is today.
-Reason: there is an urgent need to rescue toxic and failing relationships; the relationship of man/woman with oneself, relationships within families, between neighbours, between communities, and between countries, before we self-destruct ourselves.
+Personal counseling has never been more needed than it is today.
+Reason: there is an urgent need to rescue toxic and failing relationships; the relationship of man/woman with oneself, relationships within families, between neighbors, between communities, and between countries, before we self-destruct ourselves.

 We are obsessed with, and are doing so much for increasing our longevity without even thinking of the quality of life we lead?
 Physical health and wellbeing are given the highest priority with newer drugs flooding the market everyday.
 Has anyone ever thought as much about emotional and mental wellbeing?

 The World Health Organization [WHO] has declared that the emotional health of humanity is declining, that cases of depression, nervous anxiety and psychosomatic disorders are on the rise, and that family doctors should look for signs in a patient, which would indicate the need for counseling.